Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-restoring.md

 {% endnote %}

-## Restoring a Periodic Backup
+## Restoring a Scheduled Backup

 {% warning %}
-Restoring a database using a Periodic backup requires the database to be completely stopped, hence causing an inevitable downtime.
+Restoring a database using a Scheduled backup requires the database to be completely stopped, hence causing an inevitable downtime.
 {% endwarning %}